-Field trips are an extension of the regular school day; all regular dress code guidelines apply, unless designated otherwise.
+Field trips are an extension of the regular school day; all regular dress code guidelines apply unless designated otherwise.

-Game day attire: All student athletes are required to wear professional attire as directed by the athletic department for the entire school day until entry into the locker room to change for the game.
+Game day attire: All student-athletes are required to wear professional attire as directed by the athletic department for the entire school day until entry into the locker room to change for the game.
 Any student not meeting this expectation is rendered ineligible for that day's game.

 Spirit days will occur on the last school day of the week, as well as on other designated days.
 All students are encouraged to wear official MICS spirit shirts or shirts from MICS-approved spirit packs.
-Elementary and middle school students who purchase a dress down pass may wear traditional denim shorts, skirts/skorts or pants.
-Middle school students that purchase a dress down pass may also wear athletic pants (but not shorts) provided by the Raptor Wearhouse, MICS-approved spirit packs, or an MICS athletic team AND have an official MICS logo or official MICS team logo.
-High school students may wear traditional denim throughout the week.
+Elementary and middle school students who purchase a dress down pass may wear denim shorts, skirts/skorts or pants.
+"Denim" refers to pants commonly known as "jeans", crafted from a sturdy cotton twill fabric with diagonal ribbing, which typically feature an exterior back pocket design, with two front pockets and two back pockets.
+Middle school students who purchase a dress down pass may also wear athletic pants and shorts provided by the Raptor Wearhouse, MICS-approved spirit packs, or an MICS athletic team AND have an official MICS logo or official MICS team logo.
+High school students may wear denim throughout the week.

 Spirit week (occurring once or twice a year) descriptions will specify the attire and potential dress code variations permitted each day.
 After school and off campus activities: All students participating in after school and off campus activities are subject to all provisions of the handbook, including the dress code above.
 During after school and off campus activities, the dress code may be enforced at the discretion of school leadership.

 Students who violate dress code guidelines will receive consequences in accordance with the discipline plan, including eventual loss of the privilege to participate in all school activities and immediate suspension if they refuse to comply.
-Also, students will not be permitted to return to class until they are wearing clothes that meet dress code.
-If they cannot have a change of clothes brought to them, they will be offered a change of clothes and may be charged for this clothing if not returned within five school days.
+Also, students may not be permitted to return to class until they are wearing clothes that meet dress code.
+If they cannot have a change of clothes brought to them, they may be offered a change of clothes and may be charged for this clothing if not returned within five school days.
 Administration may interpret and/or make changes to this policy as fashion trends change and unique situations arise.

-Mountain Island Charter School Discipline Plan 2023-2024
+Mountain Island Charter School Discipline Plan 2024-2025